eigenvivek/eigenvivek.github.io/_posts/2021-08-08-pca-courant-fischer.md

 ## Proving the Courant--Fischer Theorem

-The Courant--Fischer Theorem provides a bound on all possible quadratic forms of a Hermtian matrix in a subspace using the eigenvalues of the matrix.
+The Courant--Fischer Theorem provides a very useful bound on all possible quadratic forms of a Hermtian matrix in a subspace using the eigenvalues of the matrix.

 **Theorem 1 (Courant--Fischer).**
 Let $$A \in M_n$$ be a Hermitian matrix with eigenvalues $$\lambda_1 \geq \cdots \geq \lambda_n$$ and corresponding eigenvectors $$u_1, \dots, u_n$$.